phidn/the-magic-habit/memory-bank/activeContext.md

 - Optimized UI for touch interactions
 - Added offline mode for check-ins without connectivity

+### Tooltip UI Enhancement in Check-in Heatmap
+- Enhanced tooltip display in `ActivityBlock` component to show both activity status and journal entries
+- Implemented HTML-based tooltip formatting with improved visual hierarchy:
+  - Activity status shown in bold
+  - Journal entries separated by a subtle border
+  - Journal content displayed in italic with a "Journal:" label
+- Changed from `data-tooltip-content` to `data-tooltip-html` to support HTML formatting
+- Tooltip now provides better visual separation between different types of information

 ## Active Decisions

 1. **API Structure**